aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 -> **NOTE:** From version 1.127.0, support for adding existing nodes to the node pool.
 In order to distinguish automatically created nodes, it is recommended that existing nodes be placed separately in a node pool for management.

+-> **NOTE:** From version 1.149.0, support for specifying deploymentSet for node pools.

 ## Example Usage

 The managed cluster configuration,